-- (j) Visiting cyclists' end-of-trip facilities including secure bicycle storage facilities, change rooms, clothes lockers and showers, for use by visitors to the proposed building. - (k) A Public Parking Station forming part of a development, such Parking Station containing not less than 50 motor cycle bays and no car bays, allowing a maximum stay of 4 hours, in addition to the occupier and visitor parking required for the development." - Amendment No. 46 to the City of South Perth Town Planning Scheme No. 6 be adopted with modification to the extent referred to above.
+- (j) Visiting cyclists' end-of-trip facilities including secure bicycle storage facilities, change rooms, clothes lockers and showers, for use by visitors to the proposed building. - (k) A Public Parking Station forming part of a development, such Parking Station containing not less than 50 motor cycle bays and no car bays, allowing a maximum stay of 4 hours, in addition to the occupier and visitor parking required for the development." - 3.
+Amendment No. 46 to the City of South Perth Town Planning Scheme No. 6 be adopted with modification to the extent referred to above.

 After assessing the many submissions received as a result of two consultation processes, the Council has exhaustively considered the manner in which Amendment No. 46 should be modified.
-The Council now requests that the Minister approve Amendment No. 46 in the modified form being recommended in this report.
+The Council now requests that the Minister approve Amendment No. 46 with modifications as contained in the Replacement Modified Text adopted at the Council meeting held on 26 April 2016.